PhotoboothProject/Pico_as_HID_Button_and_rotary_encoder/README.md

 - Key code which triggers custom URL: u = 85
 - Key code which triggers shutdown: s = 83

-Optional, if you want to use the rotary encoder for control on the user interface:
+Optional, if you want to use the rotary encoder to control the user interface:
 The rotary encoder triggers the key codes ENTER with a short press of the encoder pushbutton and ESC with a long press.
 A left turn (counterclockwise) triggers LEFT_ARROW and a right turn (clockwise) triggers RIGHT_ARROW.
 Unfortunately, the photobooth software has not implemented a control option via keyboard commands.
 However, it allows control through the user interface via HTTP requests.
 With a little trick, the previous keyboard commands can be converted into HTTP requests.
 For this purpose install the software Evsieve from Kars Mulder (https://github.com/KarsMulder/evsieve).
 It converts the USB HID device into a virtual event device and allows to execute HTTP request commands when predefined keys are pressed.